 You are probably the kind of person who is looking for a good quality Food Mixer without all the bells and whistles offered by the very top of the range.
-You may have looked at the Kenwood KVC3100W Chef Kitchen Machine, 4.6 Litre, 1000W at £245.00 and wanted a little more.
+You may have looked at the Kenwood Chef KVC3100W Stand Mixer - White at £169.99 and wanted a little more.
 The Kenwood Chef KMC570 Premier may well be the one that suits your needs.

 I will take you through all the features that distinguish it from the models around it.
 I want you to know if this machine is worth the money.
 Does it come with the right accessories?
 Is the build quality worth the price you will be paying?